cesarvr/Spring-Boot/README.md

 Now we have an Openshift application (Build, Deploy, Expose), this is very good so far, but I want to orchestrate some test automation for the code, let create a simple pipeline with Jenkins.

-First go to the Openshift console, project catalago and click to create a new Jenkins application, the advantage by doing this is this application get the permission to operate this project.
+First go to the Openshift console, project catalogue and click to create a new Jenkins application, the advantage by doing this is this application get the permission to operate this project.

 ![Openshift UI](https://github.com/cesarvr/Spring-Boot/blob/master/docs/jenkins.png?raw=true)